MingSun-Tse/Collaborative-Distillation/README.md

 > Image copyrights: We use the UHD images from [this wallpaper website](http://wallpaperswide.com/).
 All copyrights are attributed to them and thanks to them!

 **Step 2: Prepare models**
-- For original WCT: Download the unpruned [models](https://drive.google.com/file/d/0B8_MZ8a8aoSeWm9HSTdXNE9Eejg/view) (which are from the [official WCT implementation](https://github.com/Yijunmaverick/UniversalStyleTransfer)) and place them under `trained_models/original_wct_models`.
+- For original WCT: Download the unpruned [models](https://drive.google.com/file/d/0B8_MZ8a8aoSeWm9HSTdXNE9Eejg/view) (which are from the [official WCT implementation](https://github.com/Yijunmaverick/UniversalStyleTransfer)).
+Unzip and place them under `trained_models/original_wct_models`.
 - For ultra-resolution WCT: We use our pruned VGG-19.
 The models are already in the `trained_models/wct_se_16x_new` (for encoders) and `trained_models/wct_se_16x_new_sd` (for decoders).

 **Step 3: Stylization**